 The table below summarizes our initial assumptions and changes in those assumptions for catastrophe claims and claim expense reserves associated with our property catastrophe reinsurance business within our Lloyd's segment.
 Similar to our Catastrophe Reinsurance segment, the key assumption in estimating reserves for property catastrophe reinsurance losses in our Lloyd's segment is our estimate of the ultimate claims and claim expenses.
 The table shows our initial estimates of ultimate claims and claim expenses for each accident year and how these initial estimates have developed over time.
 The initial estimate of accident year claims and claim expenses represents our estimate of the ultimate settlement and administration costs for claims incurred from catastrophic events occurring during a particular accident year, and as reported as of December 31 of that year.
-The re-estimated ultimate claims and claim expenses represent our revised estimates as reported as at the respective year end.
-The cumulative favorable (adverse) development shows how our most recent estimates as reported at December 31, 2014 differ from our initial accident year estimates.
-Favorable development implies that our current estimates are lower than our initial estimates while adverse development implies that our current estimates are higher than our original estimates.
+The re-estimated ultimate claims and claim expenses represent our revised estimates as reported at the respective year end.
+The cumulative favorable (adverse) development shows how our most recent estimates are lower than our initial estimates while adverse development implies that our current estimates are lower than our initial estimates while adverse development implies that our current estimates are lower than our original estimates.
 Total reserves as of December 31, 2014 reflect the unpaid portion of our estimates of ultimate claims and claim expenses.
 The table is presented on a gross basis and therefore does not include the benefit of reinsurance recoveries or loss related premium such as reinstatement premium.